docwho2/java-chime-voicesdk-sma/README.md

         {
             "Type": "Speak",
             "Parameters": {
-                "Text": "At the beep, re cord up to 30 seconds of Audio.
+                "Text": "At the beep, record up to 30 seconds of Audio.
 Press any key to stop the recording.", "CallId": "f085191e-c647-4503-9d3a-3cba41aead2e",
                 "LanguageCode": "en-US",
                 "TextType": "text",